Advice On Making Plans With People

 For larger activities, don't get too hung up on certain people attending

-If you're doing something like throwing a party or arranging for a bunch of friends to meet up, once a certain number of people are involved, getting the event off the ground takes precedence over every last person being able to make it, or guaranteeing certain people show up (unless it's for something like their own birthday party of course!).
-People have stuff going on in their lives, and it's usually not realistic to think every last person will be free on a certain date.
+If you're doing something like throwing a party or arranging for a bunch of friends to meet up, once a certain number of people are involved getting the event off the ground takes precedence over every last person being able to make it or guaranteeing certain people show up (unless it's for something like their own birthday party, of course).
+People have stuff going on in their lives and it's usually not realistic to think every last person will be free on a certain date.
 If you try to set up the plan so that everyone can show up, what tends to happen is that it keeps getting put off for a perfect time when everyone can make it, until it's eventually forgotten about.

 You can never be totally sure who's going to attend and who isn't until they actually show up.
 Unforeseen circumstances may keep them from coming.
-They may naturally be flaky like that.
+They may naturally be flaky.
 People often like to keep their options open too.
 If you invite them to an event taking place a week from now, they may tell you they can make it, but then get a better offer and back out at the last second.
 They may never want to attend in the first place, but rather than say so, they'll be polite and say they can probably make it, then inform you they can't at the last minute.
-If you invite five people to something and three of them show up, that's still pretty good, so have a fun time and make the best of it.
+If you invite five people to something and three of them show up, that's still pretty good, so have fun and make the best of it.

 If no one can come, try again later